Skip to main content

 Without a written agreement, a recruitment agency has little legal protection for its fees if the client decides to hire a candidate through a different route, and the client has no enforceable rebate arrangement if the placed candidate leaves within weeks.
 Both parties are exposed to disputes over what was agreed, when fees become due, and what happens if a temporary worker is injured or causes damage at the client's premises.

 A well-drafted Recruitment Agency Agreement eliminates these uncertainties.
-It creates an enforceable commercial relationship with clear financial terms, allocates risk appropriately between the parties, and ensures that both the agency and the client meet their obligations under employment, data protection, and equality legislation.
+It creates an enforceable commercial relationship with clear financial terms, allocates risk appropriately between the parties, and confirms that both the agency and the client meet their obligations under employment, data protection, and equality legislation.
 For high-volume or ongoing recruitment relationships, it provides a stable contractual framework that reduces the need for renegotiation with each new assignment.

 The Recruitment Agency Agreement generated by our platform has been designed specifically for England and Wales and reflects the current requirements of the Employment Agencies Act 1973, the Conduct Regulations 2003, the Agency Workers Regulations 2010, the UK General Data Protection Regulation, the Data Protection Act 2018, and the Equality Act 2010.